adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 description: Learn why avoding reuse and embracing repetition makes CSS maintenance easier.
 ---

-Summary: Don't try and reuse styles.
+Summary: Don't try too hard to reuse style rules across selectors.
 Adopt a duplication-first approach.

 > &ldquo;DRY is often misinterpreted as the necessity to never repeat the exact same thing twice [...].
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and [over]-engineered code.&ldquo;
 <br>&mdash; <cite>Harry Roberts, CSS Wizardy</cite>

-Don't take this the wrong way.
-I'll discuss various strategies for reuse later.
-It's just that trying to reuse the bits between the curly braces across selectors is problematic for many reasons.
-Here's why:
+Don't take this the wrong way as I'll discuss ways to reuse CSS shortly.
+The problem is that we try too hard to reuse the rules inbetween the curly braces across selectors.
+This is problematic for many reasons:

 ## 1. Because styles change based on breakpoints

-If you're building a responsive website, element styles will change based on viewport size.
+If you're building a responsive website, element styles will change based on screen size.
 Imagine coding a two-column grid to the following spec:

 1. Each column has 20px and 50px padding on "small" and "large" screens respectively.
 2. Each column has 2em and 3em font-size on "small" and "large" screens respectively.